Asymptotics of KdV shock waves via the Riemann-Hilbert approach: Well-posedness of the initial (meromorphic) vector RHP

-This expansion allows us to restore the shock wave solution by formula \eqref{previous}.
-However, as was mentioned in the introduction, there is more convenient formula: \beq q(x,t)=\lim_{k\to\infty} 2k^2 (m_1(k,x,t) m_2(k,x,t)-1), \eeq which can be computed by use of the well-known asymptotic formulas for the Weyl functions.
+This expansion allows us to extract the shock wave solution using formula \eqref{previous}.
+However, as was mentioned in the introduction, the formula \eqref{main1}, which can be computed using the well-known asymptotic formulas for the Weyl functions, is more convenient.

 Indeed, it is known that for $k$ large enough both functions $\phi(k,x,t)$ and $\phi_1(k,x,t)$ do not vanish for all $x$ and $t$.
 Thus,

 where $\mathfrak m$ and $\mathfrak m_1$ are the right and left Weyl functions corresponding to the potential $q(x,t)$.
 For $k\to\infty$ we have (cf. \cite{BM97}):